 HP Multi Jet Fusion Technology has the ability to produce parts with controllable physical and functional properties at each point in a part.
 The cost-effective HP 3D printers are tailored for prototyping, small/medium-sized product development as well as short run manufacturing.

-Its hallmarks include precision, speed and affordability; the technique uses a liquid building process to create very fine details when the product hardens.
-It’s a truly customizable technology offering many choices for material, color and finish.
+SLA offers precision, speed and affordability; the technique uses a liquid building process to create very fine details when the resin hardens.
+From medical grade to engineering resins, SLA presents many choices for material, color and finish.

 PolyJet also accommodates very complex shapes, but with a material that mimics rubber, with high flexibility.
 It offers some of the softest edges and smoothest finishes available.

 FDM creates prototypes that can endure extreme climates, exposure to chemicals, and mechanical stress — this is for products that need exceptional durability and strength.
 It’s best for plastic products that feature fairly solid structures.

 SLS can create complex shapes in plastic, metal, ceramic or glass, and, based on the material used, can produce a very high-density product.

 DMLS is used strictly for metal products — including steel, chromium and titanium — and creates very complex shapes using a fiber optic laser.
 The ability to quickly produce a unique part is the most obvious because no special tooling is required and parts can be built in a matter of hours.